theupdateframework/taps/tap4.md

 Otherwise, report the mismatch to the user.
 If all repositories in the current delegation have not signed any metadata about the target, then take one of the following two actions.
-If the "terminating" attribute is true, report that there is no metadata about the target.
+If the "terminating" attribute is set to true, report that there is no metadata about the target.
 Otherwise, proceed to similarly interpret the next delegation.

-## Examples

-Discuss the three use cases here.

 # Security Analysis